 The record rain also put Denver Water’s Ralston Dam and its two spillways to the test.

-Ralston Reservoir quickly filled after nearly 15 inches of rain fell over the Golden area during a 5-day span.
+Ralston Reservoir quickly filled after nearly 15 inches of rain fell over the Golden area during a five-day span.
 When the reservoir filled, water rushed down the dam’s primary spillway.
 But with so much water flowing into the reservoir, the primary spillway was overwhelmed and water poured down the dam’s emergency spillway.

 “The storm parked right on top of the reservoir and a huge rush of water poured into the reservoir,” said Travis Grant, operations supervisor at Ralston Reservoir.
 “It was the first time water’s ever gone over the emergency spillway since the dam was built in the 1930s.”